Suzy Davies: Leadership Bid

 Following the resignation of Andrew RT Davies as leader of the Welsh Conservatives in June 2018, Davies formally announced her plan to run for the role and force a contest after fellow Conservative AM Paul Davies had announced his nomination.

 This led to the 2018 Welsh Conservatives leadership election which ran from 29 June to 6 September 2018.

 She called for "new energy under a new leader who can reach out to new audiences" saying that she wanted "a modern Welsh party which celebrates and fights for the union of the United Kingdom with every fibre as well as celebrating and sharing our love of Wales and our commitment to free it from Labour control."

 During her campaign she also questioned the structure of the Welsh Conservatives, saying that the party needed to "catch up with devolution" and "give transparency and more power to members."

 Davies gained further attention when she said drunken people who need ambulance help should pay the cost of the call-out, citing the need for people to take "personal responsibility for actions which were adding to the workload of a "stretched" NHS."

 Following the conclusion of the contest, won by Paul Davies, Paul Davies thanked "his rival Suzy Davies and her team for the 'well mannered, courteous contest' they had fought, vowing that whatever happened they would remain friends."
 Suzy Davies "reiterated this following his appointment, tweeting that 'we're still on the same side'."

-After Senedd Cymru
+After Senedd

 Tourism

-Four months after the 2021 Senedd Cymru election Davies was appointed Chair of Wales Tourism Alliance (WTA), an organisation which provides a "collective voice to put forward the views of the industry to Welsh Government and beyond."
+Four months after the 2021 Senedd election Davies was appointed Chair of Wales Tourism Alliance (WTA), an organisation which provides a "collective voice to put forward the views of the industry to Welsh Government and beyond."